Alice Louise Reynolds

 Alice Louise Reynolds (April 1, 1873 – December 5, 1938) was a Brigham Young University (BYU) professor.
-She was the second woman in Utah to be named a full professor.
+Reynolds furthered her studies out east, receiving a bachelor's degree from the University of Michigan.
+She taught college-level courses at Brigham Young Academy until it dissolved into BYU, and she was the first woman to do so.
+She was the second woman in Utah to be named a full professor, and the first woman to be a full professor at BYU.
+She worked to establish the library at Brigham Young Academy, and through her efforts, she was able to collect over 100,000 donated volumes.
+She worked as an editor for the Relief Society Magazine and contributed to other Church of Jesus Christ of Latter-day Saints-affiliated magazines.
+Reynolds was an outspoken Democrat and served on the party's committee and as a delegate to the party's national convention.
+Reynolds died in 1938 of cancer.

 Childhood and education

 Reynolds was born in Salt Lake City, Utah Territory, United States, to George Reynolds and Mary Ann Tuddenham.
-Her father, George Reynolds, was a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church), and a longtime secretary to the First Presidency of the church.
+Her father, George Reynolds, was a Seventy in the Church of Jesus Christ of Latter-day Saints (LDS Church), a longtime secretary to the First Presidency of the church, and manager of the Salt Lake Theatre.
 When Alice was six years old, George was incarcerated for two years because he practiced plural marriage.

 At the age of four she attended a private school taught by Izzie Calder, daughter of David O. Calder.
 George's sister Julia Reynolds helped look after Alice during her childhood.
 Alice enjoyed reading and the company of other grownups.
 At age 12, Alice's mother died in childbirth.
-Her teacher at the Twentieth Ward school, T.B.
-Lewis, left to become the principal of Ogden High School.
-The combination of these two events led George to send Alice and her younger sister Florence to the Brigham Young Academy (BYA) for high school.
+Her teacher at the Twentieth Ward school, T. B. Lewis, left to become the principal of Ogden High School.
+The combination of these two events led George to send Alice and her younger sister Florence to the Brigham Young Academy (BYA) for high school, after short stints at Salt Lake Academy and Brigham Young College in Logan, Utah.
 She was greatly motivated by the teachings of one of her instructors, Academy Principal Karl G. Maeser.
 She graduated from BYA in 1890.

 After teaching for two years, the president of BYA, Benjamin Cluff, suggested that she establish a literature department at BYA after furthering her studies.
-Reynolds studied literature at the University of Michigan from 1892 to 1894, during which time she closely associated with Richard R. Lyman and Joseph F. Merrill the later of whom was her branch president.
+At age 17, she was financially independent, and took out loans to continue her studies in literature at the University of Michigan from 1892 to 1894.
+During that time, she closely associated with Richard R. Lyman and Joseph F. Merrill the later of whom was her branch president.
 In 1894, she received the promised faculty appointment at BYA.